 Step 2.
 Teach

-The second step in the parenting process is: Teach.
-The purpose of this step is to demonstrate how to do a task successfully.
-Teach also conveys the purpose of a doing a task or engaging in an issue.
+Children and Teens: The purpose of this step is to demonstrate how to do a task successfully.
+Teaching also conveys the purpose of doing a task or engaging in an issue.
 Teaching equips your child with knowledge and skills.

 Teaching is important for several different reasons.